 Get compensated for crashes involving big rigs, tractor-trailers, 18-wheelers and semi-trucks

 Commercial truck accidents in Florida can lead to complex injury and wrongful death claims.
 If you or a loved one was injured or a loved one died in a truck-related accident - whether it was on I-4 in Orlando or County Road 417 in Longwood - you will need a strong advocate at your side.
 The trucking companies and their insurance carriers typically launch investigations immediately after accidents to look for ways to minimize liability.
 That's why it's critical you have someone working for you who has experience handling accident claims involving tractor-trailers, 18-wheelers, delivery truck and anyone else with a commercial driver's license (CDL) in Florida.

 Located in Longwood, Fla. and serving accident victims throughout the state, Scott M. Miller has been assisting injury victims for nearly 20 years and has a proven track record of results.
-The Law Office of Scott M. Miller knows how to investigate such accidents and find the evidence you need to build a strong case.
+The Law Offices of Scott M. Miller, P.A. knows how to investigate such accidents and find the evidence you need to build a strong case.
 We will reach out to top experts who can examine the scene of the accident and pore over medical reports to make sure you are on track to get full compensation.

 Trucking companies and insurance providers don't intimidate us.
 If necessary, we will take legal action and file a truck accident lawsuit in an effort to resolve your case in your favor.
 Remember, you didn't do anything wrong.
 You shouldn't have to face long-term financial hardship because of a truck driver's or trucking company's negligent actions.

 What types of truck accidents does Florida Attorney Scott M. Miller handle?